itsjw/earnstudios.com/index.md

 hero-title-text: Our ambition is to invent businesses that get the world talking.
 hero-text: We’re an innovation partner for brands that want to invent or grow disruptive businesses.
-process-title-text: Everything we invent is designed to deliver three simple objectives.
+process-title-text: Everything we create is designed to be shareable and deliver long-term revenue
 process-text:
 about-title-text: Innovation is a team game.
 about-text: Our team of inventors work from a studio in Paddington, London, alongside